dennyzhang/architect.dennyzhang.com/concept/design-store-credential/README.md

-# Design: How To Save Users' Login Credentials In Your DB?     :BLOG:Medium:
+# Design: How To Save Users' Login Credentials In Your DB?     :Concept:

 ---